Stanley Bissell

-Stanley John Bissell (26 October 1906 – January 1999) was an English freestyle and Greco-Roman sport wrestler who competed for Great Britain in the 1948 Summer Olympics.
+Stanley John Bissell (26 October 1906 – 2 January 1999) was an English freestyle and Greco-Roman sport wrestler who competed for Great Britain at the 1948 Summer Olympics.

+Biography

+Bissell was born in Camberwell, England.

+He competed for the 1930 English team in the freestyle middleweight class at the 1930 British Empire Games in Hamilton, Ontario, Canada.
+He lost the gold medal match against Canadian Mike Chepesiuk.

+Four years later he won again the silver medal in the freestyle middleweight category at the 1934 Empire Games.

 In the 1948 Summer Olympics he competed in the Greco-Roman tournament as a middleweight.

-At the 1930 Empire Games he won the silver medal in the freestyle middleweight class.
-Four years later he won again the silver medal in the freestyle middleweight category at the 1934 Empire Games.